 Severe acute respiratory syndrome (SARS)

-Severe acute respiratory syndrome (SARS) is a virus that can cause severe pneumonia.
-It spread from China in 2002-2003.
+Severe acute respiratory syndrome (SARS) is a viral disease that can cause severe pneumonia.
 Know what to do in a future outbreak.

 Symptoms of serious illness in babies and children